ovh/docs/pages/account/customer/all_about_username/guide.en-ca.md

 > [!warning]
 >
 > It is highly important to keep your details **up-to-date** and **accurate**.
-You will be asked to provide your details when you get in touch with the OVHcloud support team, and there may be instances where you are required to provide proof that your details are accurate (e.g. proof that your address is identical to the address detailed on the account.
+You will be asked to provide your details when you get in touch with the OVHcloud support team, and there may be instances where you are required to provide proof that your details are accurate (such as proof that your address is identical to the address detailed on the account.
 This may be requested when you follow the email address change procedure).
 >

-### Change your primary email address
+### Changing your primary email address

 If you would like to change your primary contact email address, you will need to validate it using a code sent to your current primary contact email address.
-Once you have received the code, click the “I have received my validation code” button.
+Once you have received the code, click the `I have received my validation code`{.action} button.

 ![NIC handle](images/nichandle07.png){.thumbnail}

-Next, enter the code into the “Validation code” section, and click “Confirm”.
+Next, enter the code into the `Validation code` section, and click `Confirm`{.action}.

 ![NIC handle](images/nichandle08.png){.thumbnail}

-### Account type change
+#### Changing the account type

 Click on the `Type of account` button when you edit your profile.
 A drop-down menu allows you to define the type of account corresponding to your situation.